jumjamjohn/homebrew-sshpass/README.md

 # homebrew-sshpass
 Unofficial [sshpass](https://sourceforge.net/projects/sshpass/) formula for Homebrew.
-There is no official formula for sshpass in Homebrew for security.
+There is no official formula for sshpass in Homebrew for security reason.
 Usage:

 ### Installation